Umnak: History

+Modern history

 The modern history of Umnak Island is linked to the military bases established by the United States during World War II.
-The purpose of the forward air bases in the Aleutian Islands was not only to defend the Dutch Harbor, but also to launch attacks against the Japanese mainland.
+The purpose of the forward air bases in the Aleutian Islands was not only to defend the Dutch Harbor but also to launch attacks against the Japanese mainland.

+On August 28, 1942, a USAAF B-17E bomber disappeared near Umnak Island, while returning from a bombing mission.
+The last radio contact from the crew stated that they had only one hour of fuel left.
+The entire crew of nine are officially listed as MIA, as no wreckage or remains were ever located.

 The US Navy considered Umnak as exclusive and their own.
 They created a camouflage in the "Blair Fish Packing Co," to build airports and bases to be used by the US Army Air Force during World War II.
-After getting clearance from General DeWitt, General Buckner built airbases at Umnak (eventually known as Fort Glenn) and at Cold Bay.
+After getting clearance from General John L. DeWitt, Simon Bolivar Buckner Jr. built airbases at Umnak (eventually known as Fort Glenn) and at Cold Bay.
 By the time the Japanese attacked in the summer of 1942, the US garrison at Umnak had a combined strength of 4000, including engineer companies complemented by infantry, as well as field and antiaircraft artillery units.
 The Japanese planned to attack and capture the island in June to maintain aerial patrols over North Pacific waters.
 Umnak was to be an outpost in a new area of dominance that would later include the Samoan and Fiji Islands and New Caledonia.
 The Japanese were unaware of the covert preparations being made by the United States as they believed that the island was only protected by a few ships operating in Aleutian waters.